-Divided into three parts, the book provides a general introduction to diving and snorkelling in the Red Sea including what to expect and where to base yourself; a guide to the best sites for diving and snorkelling; and a photographic identification of 280 of the most common species of marine life covering fish, invertebrates, corals and megafauna.
+Divided into three parts, the book provides a general introduction to diving and snorkelling in the Red Sea including what to expect and where to base yourself; a guide to the best sites for diving and snorkelling; and a photographic identification to over 350 of the most common species of marine life covering fish, invertebrates, corals and megafauna.
 For all those who plan to spend time in or on the waters of the Red Sea, this is the perfect, pocket-sized guide.

 Lawson Wood has been fortunate to make his passion his career and has authored and co-authored over 45 books, mainly on our underwater world.
 Lawson is a founding member of the Marine Conservation Society; founder of the first Marine Reserve at St Abbs in Scotland and made photographic history by becoming the first person to be a Fellow of the Royal Photographic Society and Fellow of the British Institute of Professional Photographers solely for underwater photography.